allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/Home.md

 Welcome to the Academic Knowledge API.
 With this service, you will be able to interpret user queries for academic intent and retrieve rich information from the Microsoft Academic Graph (MAG).
 The MAG knowledge base is a web-scale heterogeneous entity graph comprised of entities that model scholarly activities: field of study, author, institution, paper, venue, and event.

 The MAG data is mined from the Bing web index as well as an in-house knowledge base from Bing.
 As a result of on-going Bing indexing, this API will contain fresh information from the Web following discovery and indexing by Bing.
-Based on this dataset, the Academic Knowledge APIs enables a knowledge-driven, interactive dialog that seamlessly combines reactive search with proactive suggestion ex**interpret**periences, rich research paper graph search results, and histogram distributions of the attribute values for a set of papers and related entities.
+Based on this dataset, the Academic Knowledge APIs enables a knowledge-driven, interactive dialog that seamlessly combines reactive search with proactive suggestion experiences, rich research paper graph search results, and histogram distributions of the attribute values for a set of papers and related entities.

 For more information on the Microsoft Academic Graph, see [http://aka.ms/academicgraph](http://aka.ms/academicgraph).